xrdt/xrdt.github.io/_posts/2019-10-24-advice-for-job-seekers.md

    algorithms / data structures skills.
 The company is trying to see how you can help them get things done.
 Make sure you can prove your worth in the interview.
+* [Look](#Problemu)<a name="Problemd"></a> for a company that is working on a problem that you think is worth working on for at least the next 10 years.
+10 years is kind of arbitrary, but I think it's long enough to require serious thought.
+If you think the problem is easily solvable in 1 year with long weekends and hours, probably the ambitions of the company aren't high enough.
+If they've pretty much already finished the product and are transitioning (even with noticing it... why else would they hire you) into [more maintenance mode](https://news.ycombinator.com/item?id=20306289), you may not want to join.
+If you don't find the problem legitimate, interesting, or worth solving, don't join.
+The world is full of problems.
 * [Always](#Goalsu)<a name="Goalsd"></a> try to think of how you can help the company and how they can help you.
 The relationship *must* be mutually beneficial.
 Typically, young people don't have much clarity on where you can have the most impact or what